So many of us are struggling with anxiety, stress, isolation, and fear.

 I bring a compassionate and empathetic approach to my sessions, creating a nurturing space that fosters self-reflection, personal exploration, and growth.
 My approach is client-centered and collaborative to allow for exploration, curiosity, and learning, so you can build a life that feels truly authentic.

-Drawing from a range of therapeutic modalities, including Narrative Therapy, Cognitive Behavioral Therapy, Acceptance & Commitment Therapy, Dialectical Behavioral Therapy, Solution-Focused Therapy, Motivational Interviewing, and Mindfulness, to help you gain clarity, foster personal growth, and establish meaningful connections with yourself, others, and your broader environment.
+Drawing from a range of therapeutic modalities, including Narrative Therapy, Culturally Adaptive- Cognitive Behavioral Therapy, Acceptance & Commitment Therapy, Dialectical Behavioral Therapy, Solution-Focused Therapy, Motivational Interviewing, and Mindfulness, to help you gain clarity, foster personal growth, and establish meaningful connections with yourself, others, and your broader environment.

 My goal is to help you uncover the aspects of yourself that may have gone unnoticed, to recognize the invaluable gift you are to those around you, and to help you embrace your identity in a more genuine and truthful way.